vincjo/datatables/static/api/markdown/client/methods.getSelectedRows.md

-Retieve the list of complete row objects from selected identifiers.
+Retrieve the list of complete row objects from selected identifiers.

 ## Usage